-The status of academic probation indicates that the student's continued enrollment in the school is at risk.
-A student is placed on academic probation for academic reasons by the respective faculty, semester leader, coordinator or designee.
+The status of academic probation indicates that the students continued enrollment in the school is at risk.
+A student is placed on academic probation for academic reasons by the respective faculty, semester leader, Associate Dean of Nursing or designee.
 Probationary terms are determined on an individual basis and conditions specified must be fulfilled within a defined period of time before the status is changed.
-Student that is placed on academic probation for any course(s) within a semester is on academic probation for all courses within identified semester.
+A student is placed on academic probation for any course(s) within a semester is on academic probation for all courses within identified semester.

-Failure to meet designated probationary terms will result in either academic suspension or academic dismissal.
-The process described in the Corrective Program policy in the Student Handbook: General Section is followed.
+Failure to meet designated probationary terms will result in either academic suspension or academic dismiss